CBH Student Handbook

 Any student wishing to appeal a grade from a class must do so within 2 weeks of the end of the semester.
 It is advisable to first speak with the instructor of the course in question about your grade.
 If that offers no solution, contact the Department Chair of that course’s department within 4 weeks of the end of the semester.

 The student is responsible for obtaining a dissertation advisor.
 The dissertation advisor should have a primary, secondary, or joint faculty appointment in the Department of CBH.
-If a secondary faculty has agreed to advise a dissertation, the student should consult the DGS to determine whether a primary faculty member should serve as co-advisor.
+If a secondary faculty has agreed to advise a dissertation, the student should consult the Director of Graduate Studies to determine whether a primary faculty member should serve as co-advisor.
 The student, in collaboration with the dissertation advisor(s), will constitute a dissertation committee consisting of no fewer than five members of the Graduate College faculty.
 The committee must include:

 - At least two faculty members whose primary appointment is in the Department of Community and Behavioral Health